grimelda/kumbal/kumbal-en.md

     * 2: next person to pick 2 (unless they can also discard a 2 or joker, then the amount of picks add up)
     * joker: next person to pick 5 (unless they can also discard a 2 or joker, then the number of to-be-drawn cards add up)

-* if you have 7 or fewer points at the beginning of your round, you can call "Kumball".
+* If you have 7 or fewer points at the beginning of your round, you can call "Kumbal".
 If you indeed have the fewest amount of points, you win and get 0 points, the rest gets the amount of points in hand.
-If someone else has even fewer points, the one who called Kumball gets the amount of points in hand plus 25 penalty points.
+    * If someone else has even fewer points, the one who called Kumball gets the amount of points in hand plus 25 penalty points.

+* At the end of each round, all players scores are recorded and added up.
+    * The game ends when one person's penalty score surpasses 100 points
+    * If a player's score reaches 49 points exactly, their score is reduced by 49 points to 0
+    * If a player's score reaches 99 points exactly, their score is reduced by 49 points to 50

 \* *You can also play with 5 cards in hand and a goal of 5 points or fewer, to make the game faster and this is better for groups of six or larger.*